Hill-Crest: Previous presidential residences

 The University president's first residence was a wood frame structure located between Fourth Avenue and Fifth Avenue in downtown Seattle.
 It was occupied from 1861 to 1895.
 The former New York Pavilion of the Alaska-Yukon-Pacific Exposition was subsequently renovated to serve as the seat of the president, which it continued to do until 1927 when it was converted for use as academic space.

 Property

 Hill-Crest has 35 rooms, as well as an elevator and a pipe organ, and sits on 1.4 acres overlooking Lake Washington.
 The total interior footprint is 12,800 sqft; interiors are decorated in wood paneling, principally Douglas fir and Honduran mahogany.
 There is a separate carriage house.

 Hill-Crest's approximate market value, in 2013, was $8.5 million making it then the single most expensive public university presidential residence in the United States and more valuable than the Washington Governor's Mansion.

-The facility is maintained by a full-time, non-residential staff which includes a major domo, chef, gardener, and housekeeper.
+The facility is maintained by a full-time, non-residential staff which includes a majordomo, chef, gardener, and housekeeper.